POLICIES: INTELLECTUAL PROPERTY RIGHTS

 Please consult with the Associate Provost for Research and Faculty Development for assistance and further information.

 Please refer to the Inter Faculty Organization Agreement, Article 27, Sec.
 C, Subd.
 4, “Patents and Intellectual Property” regarding SCSU Intellectual Property Policy for Course Materials at http://www.hr.mnscu.edu/contract_plans/documents/IFO_09_11_Contract.pdf.

 *Copyright protects original works; it does not protect facts, ideas, systems, or methods of operation.
 A work automatically has copyright protection as soon as it is created and fixed in a tangible form.
 Patents apply only to inventions, usually a device, machine, manufactured item, chemical compound, formula, original or ornamental design for a manufactured item, or an invented or discovered new plant variety that can be asexually reproduced.
 Intellectual property is usually defined as a product of the human intellect that is unique, novel, and unobvious, has some value in the marketplace, and is protected by law.
 This protection includes patents, trademarks, copyrights, and trade secrets.
 As the concept and definition of intellectual property is being repeatedly tested in the courts, it is recommended that faculty and professional staff err on the side of caution and file a Disclosure if they feel any need for protection, while noting that the Disclosure in and of itself cannot guarantee protection.
-Developers of patentable ideas should consult with the Office of Sponsored Programs about filing a Provisional Patent Application with the U.S. Patent and Trade Office.
+Developers of patentable ideas should consult with the Office of Research and Sponsored Programs about filing a Provisional Patent Application with the U.S. Patent and Trade Office.